Effect of Population Imbalance on Vortex Mass in Superfluid Fermi Gases: Declarations

 \section{Declarations}

 \bmhead{Funding} See \emph{Acknowledgments}.

-\bmhead{Conflict of interest/Competing interests} The authors have no relevant financial or non-financial interests to disclose. \bmhead{Data availability} The code used to generate the figures in this manuscript will be made available on GitHub when the article is published.
+\bmhead{Conflict of interest/Competing interests} The authors have no relevant financial or non-financial interests to disclose. \bmhead{Data availability} The code used to generate the figures in this manuscript is available at the following GitHub repository: \url{https://github.com/TQC-Antwerp/Vortex-Mass-in-Superfluid-Fermi-Gases}.